Pain in Neck & Headache Relief

 Neck Pain Treatment and Headache Relief with Physical Therapy

-Your neck is an integral area of everyday movement, and sharp pains can prevent you from functioning properly in your day-to-day life.
-Whether your neck pain presents difficulty when trying to sit up straight in your chair at work or tilting your head down to tie your shoes, physical therapy can help get you back to a normal, pain-free function.
+Your neck is an integral area of everyday movement, and neck pain can prevent you from functioning properly in your day-to-day life.
+When pain in neck and back of head presents difficulty when trying to sit up straight in your chair at work or tilting your head down to tie your shoes, physical therapy can help get you back to a normal, pain-free function.